Holy Grail: Scholarly hypotheses

 The opposing view dismissed the "Celtic" connections as spurious, and interpreted the legend as essentially Christian in origin.
 Joseph Goering identified sources for Grail imagery in 12th-century wall paintings from churches in the Catalan Pyrenees (now mostly moved to the Museu Nacional d'Art de Catalunya), which present unique iconic images of the Virgin Mary holding a bowl that radiates tongues of fire, images that predate the first literary account by Chrétien de Troyes.
 Goering argues that they were the original inspiration for the Grail legend.

 Psychologists Emma Jung and Marie-Louise von Franz used analytical psychology to interpret the Grail as a series of symbols in their book The Grail Legend.
 They directly expanded on interpretations by Carl Jung, which were later invoked by Joseph Campbell.
 Philosopher Henry Corbin, a member of the Eranos circle founded by Jung, also commented on the esoteric significance of the grail, relating it to the Iranian Islamic symbols that he studied.

+A sexualised interpretation of the Grail, identified with female genitalia, appeared in 1870 in Hargrave Jennings' book The Rosicrucians, Their Rites and Mysteries.
 Daniel Scavone (1999, 2003) argued that the "Grail" originally referred to the Image of Edessa.
 According to Richard Barber (2004), the Grail legend is connected to the introduction of "more ceremony and mysticism" surrounding the sacrament of the Eucharist in the high medieval period, proposing that the first Grail stories may have been connected to the "renewal in this traditional sacrament".
 Goulven Peron (2016) suggested that the Holy Grail may reflect the horn of the river-god Achelous, as described by Ovid in the Metamorphoses.

 Pseudohistory and conspiracy theories

 Since the 19th century, the Holy Grail has been linked to various conspiracy theories.
 In 1818, Austrian pseudohistorical writer Joseph von Hammer-Purgstall connected the Grail to contemporary myths surrounding the Knights Templar that cast the order as a secret society dedicated to mystical knowledge and relics.
 In Hammer-Purgstall's work, the Grail is not a physical relic, but a symbol of the secret knowledge that the Templars sought.
 There is no historical evidence linking the Templars to a search for the Grail, but subsequent writers have elaborated on the Templar theories.

 Starting in the early 20th century, writers, particularly in France, further connected the Templars and Grail to the Cathars.
 In 1906, French esoteric writer Joséphin Péladan identified the Cathar castle of Montségur with Munsalväsche or Montsalvat, the Grail castle in Wolfram's Parzival.
 This identification has inspired a wider legend asserting that the Cathars possessed the Holy Grail.
-According to these stories, the Cathars guarded the Grail at Montségur, and smuggled it out when the castle fell in 1244.
+According to these stories, the Cathars guarded the Grail at Montségur, and smuggled it out when the castle fell to the Catholic crusaders in 1244.